ciciwoolf/trial-app/README.md

 npm start
 ```

+1. Click 'START EXPLORING' - View table with filters and pagination.
+Check different error and empty data states.
+2. Click on a photo or View icon to activate the modal component.
+3. Click on 'Return to Dashboard'.
+Click on PLAN MISSION.
+Use the form to submit a mission plan.

 ### Description of Approach and Design Decisions

 My Science Museum of Minnesota background and the educational potential of NASA's API inspired the design of this demo app: an educational tool for middle school Physical Sciences classrooms.
 My goal was to create an interface that captivates kids and adults alike, offers intuitive navigation, and sparks curiosity about research.